ndeutschmann/ndeutschmann.github.io/content/posts/worst_ensemble.md

 # Formalizing the problem

 Let us consider $2n+1$ models performing a classification task on a test set consisting of $K$ data points.
 The models all have the exact same accuracy $a$, which we will conveniently choose so that $Ka=A$, the number of correctly predicted instances, is an integer.
-For convenience, let us also define $E=Ke=N-A$, the number of incorrectly predicted instance for each model.
+For convenience, let us also define $E=Ke=K-A$, the number of incorrectly predicted instance for each model.
 Working with $E$ instead of $e$ is easier in practice.

 We want to define a model ensemble by majority voting, which will predict correctly a data point if $n+1$ models at least predict it correctly.